Suzanna-Linn/slua/docs/moving-libraries.md

     end
 end</code></pre>

-There are 10 libraries that come from Luau, with all their Luau functions, also documented in [Standard Luau Libraries](https://luau.org/library):
+There are 10 libraries that come from Luau, with all their Luau functions, documented in [Standard Luau Libraries](https://luau.org/library):
 - table, string, math, bit32, vector ([Vectors](/slua/moving-vectors#the-vector-library))
 - os, coroutine, utf8, debug, buffer